MeisterNewman/Wikipedia-Graph/README.md

 A program to map Wikipedia and manipulate the map.
 Written by Stephen Newman.
 All software is provided and licensed under the GNU GPL v3.
 All software is provided as is -- no guarantees are made as to its effects or functions.
 Any effects of the software, intentional or otherwise, are the sole responsibility of the user.

 To compile a map, the program needs a Wikipedia XML dump file.
+A map (the file "table") has been provided as part of this repository.
+It may or may not be up to date at any given point.

 Commands: